 Your boat has two bilge pumps.
 The aft bilge pump is located beneath the hatch in the generator subfloor and can be accessed through the aft rigging lid.
-The forward bilge pump is located beneath the cabin sole lid and can be accessed through the access plate in the lid.
+The forward bilge pump is located beneath the cabin sole lid.

 BOW THRUSTER